-Fans of wearables (like the BBC micro:bit) will love this kit.
-It’s a compact collection of lights, batteries and conductive thread.
+Fans of wearables will love this kit; a compact collection of lights, batteries and conductive thread.
 After prototyping with crocodile clips, you’ll be able to create your own wearables while you travel.

-Like many such kits, you’ll find the Rogue Making Deluxe Wearable Tech Kit is suitable for newbies and experienced wearable creators alike.
+Like many such kits, the Rogue Making Deluxe Wearable Tech Kit is suitable for newbies and experienced wearable creators alike.

 What Are Your Favorite Tech Toys?

-We’ve shared 10 awesome toys for under $100 with a heavy tech/geek/nerd aspect to them.
+We’ve shared some awesome toys for under $100 with a heavy tech/geek/nerd aspect to them.
 Hopefully, one of these will appeal to whoever is on your gift list this holiday season.
 And if not, tell us what you ended up buying instead.

-Before you head out to get Christmas gifts, check out the best iPhone apps to make holiday shopping more bearable.
+Before you head out to get Christmas gifts, check out the best iPhone apps to help with holiday shopping.